tkeskita/smoothMesh/README.md

   is the fraction by which the edges touching the boundary faces are forced towards orthogonal direction (default 0.3)

 - `-qualityControl true` (**Warning: experimental feature!
 WIP**) enables extra quality constraints for smoothing.
-The constraints limit the tendency of smoothing to compress cells and create self-intersecting faces near concave features.
-That can happen if the mesh contains skewed faces or cells with low determinant (`cellDeterminant` according to `checkMesh`).
-When enabled, the following options affect the results:
+The constraints limit the tendency of smoothing to compress cells and create self-intersecting cells near concave geometry features.
+Without constraints, self-intersections can be created if the mesh contains skewed faces or low determinant cells (`cellDeterminant` according to `checkMesh`).
+When this option is enabled, the following options affect the results:

   - `-minEdgeLength` defines edge length below which edge points are fully frozen at their current location (default 0.02)
   - `-maxEdgeLength` defines edge length above which edge vertices are fully free to move, without any constraints (default 1.001 * minEdgeLength)